Will Young: 2008–2010: Let It Go and The Hits

 On 29 September 2008, Young's fourth album, Let It Go, was released.
-It peaked at No.2 in the album charts, having been preceded by the single "Changes", which was released on 15 September and peaked at No.10 in the UK Singles Chart.
+It peaked at No.2 on the UK Albums Chart, having been preceded by the single "Changes", which was released on 15 September and peaked at No.10 in the UK Singles Chart.
 His next single "Grace" was released on 1 December 2008, and peaked at No.33 on the UK Singles Chart.
 The third single taken from the album, "Let It Go", was released on 2 March 2009 in the UK, and peaked at No.58 on the UK Singles Chart.
 The fourth and final single, "Tell Me the Worst", was released in the UK only, on 5 July 2009.
 It served as a club promo, and featured some Fred Falke remixes.

 In April 2008, Young again appeared at Ronnie Scott's Jazz Club with the Vanguard Big Band.
 Young is to perform at various festivals during mid-2008, including Glastonbury, T in the Park in Scotland and Bestival on the Isle of Wight.

 On 24 August 2008, Young appeared at the Olympic Party which took place in the Mall, London.
-He performed his latest single Changes and I Can See Clearly Now, which was originally sung by Johnny Nash.
+He performed his latest single "Changes" and "I Can See Clearly Now", which was originally sung by Johnny Nash.

-On an interview with Digital Spy, Young revealed that he was working on a Dance-Pop album, which might be released in late 2009.
+On an interview with Digital Spy, Young revealed that he was working on a dance-pop album, which might be released in late 2009.
 He also confirmed that he was working with British duo Groove Armada, Superbass, who remixed his UK Top 10 single "Changes", and Gregg Alexander, who has previously worked with British pop singers Sophie Ellis-Bextor and Geri Halliwell.
 He also confirmed that he is working on an album covering songs by Noël Coward, which is as yet in its very early stages and he "doesn't know if it will end up".
 Young performed in a sell-out theatre tour, commencing on 16 November 2008 and continuing until 13 December 2008 with two dates at the Roundhouse in Camden, London.